rpoliselit/blog/_posts/2022-06-04-jekyll-post-algin-justify.md

 ## Text alignment of the posts as layout

-When a Jekyll is created there is not a layout directory with a post.html file which one determines the layout of all your posts in blog.
+When a Jekyll site is created there is not a layout directory with a post.html file which one determines the layout of all your posts in blog.
 Let us add it with the following commands in the terminal:

 ```
 mkdir _layouts